 Because the potatoes take longer to bake, I preheated the oven and prepped them first.
 While they were busy roasting, I moved onto prepping the sauce and the chicken.

-One of my new favorite methods for cooking chicken involves browning it up briefly on the stove top, pouring a sauce over it, and letting it finish it’s baking inside the oven.
+One of my new favorite methods for cooking chicken involves browning it up briefly on the stovetop, making a sauce in the pan and finishing the chicken in the sauce.
 The result is an extremely tender and juicy chicken that requires very little additional fat or oil.

-When the chicken had been browned on both sides, I poured the sauce over the top and brought it to a bubble.
+When the chicken had been browned on both sides, I removed it to a dinner plate while I made the sauce in the hot skillet.